 - promote the improvement of the teaching, research and management activities of universities;

 - contribute to the measurement of higher education performance according to objective procedures and transparent processes;

 - provide public authorities with suitable information for decision-making;

 - inform society about the achievement of goals in university activities.

 ANECA regularly undergoes external evaluations according to the ESG and is an active member of the main international networks.
-In this regard, in 2003 it became a member of the European Association for Quality Assurance in Higher Education (ENQA); in 2008, it joined the European Quality Assurance Register for Higher Education (EQAR); and, in 2010, it became the first European agency adhering to the Guidelines of Good Practice of the International Network for Quality Assurance Agencies in Higher Education (INQAAHE), in which it is recognised as a full member.
+In this regard, in 2003 it became a member of the European Association for Quality Assurance in Higher Education (ENQA), in 2008, it joined the European Quality Assurance Register for Higher Education (EQAR) and, in 2010, it became the first European agency adhering to the Guidelines of Good Practice of the International Network for Quality Assurance Agencies in Higher Education (INQAAHE), in which it is recognised as a full member.
 In 2021, it was also recognised by the Ibero-American System for Quality Assurance in Higher Education (SIACES) with the Certificate of Validation of Good Practices.

 ANECA defines its main operational lines in its Strategic Plan.
 This is a reference document for the establishment of medium-term objectives which serves as a framework for the annual operational plans and the development of the Agency’s projects in the future.
 It is currently in force for the period 2022-2025.